JorgWoehl/detectOS/README.md

 ## Requirements

-**detectOS** is compatible with MATLAB R2016b and later releases (version 1.0 iscompatible with R2013a and later releases).
+**detectOS** is compatible with MATLAB R2016b and later releases (version 1.0 is compatible with R2013a and later releases).
 It was tested on the following operating systems (64-bit, unless otherwise stated) and should run on a wide variety of other Unix/Linux distributions without any modification:

 * Windows 10 (10.0.10586)
 * Windows 8.1 Update 1 (6.3.9600)